Gunpowder: China

 By 1083 the Song court was producing hundreds of thousands of fire arrows for their garrisons.
 Bombs and the first proto-guns, known as "fire lances", became prominent during the 12th century and were used by the Song during the Jin-Song Wars.
 Fire lances were first recorded to have been used at the Siege of De'an in 1132 by Song forces against the Jin.
 In the early 13th century the Jin used iron-casing bombs.
-Projectiles were added to fire lances, and re-usable fire lance barrels were developed, first out of hardened paper, and then metal.
+Projectiles were added to fire lances, and re-usable fire lance barrels were developed, first out of hardened paper, and then finally, the barrels were made out of metal to better withstand the explosive pressure of gunpowder.
 By 1257 some fire lances were firing wads of bullets.
-In the late 13th-century metal fire lances became 'eruptors', proto-cannons firing co-viative projectiles (mixed with the propellant, rather than seated over it with a wad), and by 1287 at the latest, had become true guns, the hand cannon.
+In the late 13th century metal fire lances became 'eruptors', proto-cannons firing co-viative projectiles (mixed with the propellant, rather than seated over it with a wad), and by 1287 at the latest, had become true guns, the hand cannon, which included a metal barrel, touch hole and gunpowder chamber.